jngoh24/foul_prediction/README.md

 ### Target

 The unit is a **touch** — a successful ball receipt or a ball recovery (323,322 in the season).
-A touch is labelled `1` if a foul won credited to **the same player** occurs in the **same possession** before he gives the ball up, and `0` otherwise.
+A touch is labeled `1` if a foul won credited to **the same player** occurs in the **same possession** before he gives the ball up, and `0` otherwise.
 The defender's foul that immediately precedes the foul won is handled so the canonical chain *receive → carry → fouled* is captured.
 About 65% of the season's fouls trace back to a tracked receipt/recovery; the rest follow clearances, 50/50s, and set pieces and are out of scope.

 ### Features

 Almost everything is engineered — the raw event log doesn't contain these columns:

-- **Spatial** — pitch location plus distances to goal, own goal, touchline, and centre.
+- **Spatial** — pitch location plus distances to goal, own goal, touchline, and center.
 - **Pressure & context** — under-pressure flag, play pattern (counters draw fouls ~5×), position group.
 - **Possession context** — how deep into the possession the touch occurs (passes already made, time elapsed), computed by walking the event stream — the transition-vs-settled signal.
 - **Incoming pass** — the delivering pass's length and height, joined onto the receipt (recoveries have none, which is itself informative).